arjit-32/Computer-Science-Primer/src/content/blog/built-a-compiler.md

 draft: false
 ---

 Programming languages are fascinating.
-But have you ever wondered **how they work under the hood?** As an academic exercise, I set out to build my own programming language **SudoLanguage**, a Hindi-inspired scripting language that transpiles to JavaScript!
+But have you ever wondered **how they work under the hood?** As an academic exercise, I set out to build my own programming language **hindilang**, a Hindi-inspired scripting language that transpiles to JavaScript!

 > Disclaimer: I am not a subject expert in writing languages.
 I am just sharing my findings.
 >

-## Features of SudoLang 🌟
+## Features of hindilang 🌟

-SudoLang provides fundamental programming constructs, all with Hindi-inspired syntax:
+hindilang provides fundamental programming constructs, all with Hindi-inspired syntax:

 ✅ **Print Statements** – Display output using `CHAPO` (like `console.log`).